-3. Test Precautions and Termination Procedure
+4. Test Precautions and Termination Procedure

-If at any time the Test Observers, security coordinators or system operators identify conditions under which the tests should not continue then the Test Director will suspend the test sequence until those conditions are no longer present.
+If at any time the Test Observers, security coordinators or system operators identify conditions under which the tests should not continue then the Test Director will suspend the test sequence until those conditions are no longer present and the Test Coordinator will send out a WECC Net message.